 On one of the many visits to my lawyer, I brought in some forms that required a lawyer’s stamp and notarization.
 I needed to send the forms to New York to start the administration process with my aunt’s estate.
-I was quite distraught and upset at the whole situation.
+I was quite distraught and upset about the whole situation.

 My lawyer was unavailable, so I visited another lawyer in the office that I had never met before.
 The lawyer walked in the room.
 He asked me what I needed.
 I started to explain to him about the terrible situation and as I did, I started to cry.
 I could tell he had some empathy for my situation.
 He walked out of the room and came back with the stamp to notarize my forms.
 Continue reading “Kindness Does Matter”